 The reference point Pm is located between the IPU and the CMU.
 It is used for the following functions:

-for the IPU to make the registration to the CMU.
+For the IPU to make the registration to the CMU.

-for the IPU to report the identified result such as event trigger information or data acquisition information to the CMU.
+For the IPU to report the identified result such as event trigger information or data acquisition information to the CMU.

-for the CMU to manage the IPU.
+For the CMU to manage the IPU.

-for the CMU to query the running status of IPU.
+For the CMU to query the running status of IPU.

-for the CMU to configure parameters and to upgrade the software version.
+For the CMU to configure parameters and to upgrade the software version.

+Reference Point: IPU – SCU

+The reference point Ps is located between IPU and SCU.
+It is used for the following functions:

+For the IPU to report the identified result such as event triggers information or data acquisition information to the SCU.

+For the SCU to control the service of the IPU, to control the alarm and linkage action, media acquisition, instant image snapshot, recording and playback and voice (audio) communication

+For the SCU to manage the IPU device, to query running status of IPU devices, to configure parameters, to upgrade software version, and to control PTZ by forwarding PTZ control operation commands and return result.

-Reference Point: IPU - SCUReference Point: IPU - MDU
+Reference Point: IPU – MDU

+The reference point Pd/Mp lies between IPU and MDU.
+It is used for the following functions:

+For the MDU and IPU to support the video/audio and image acquisition.

+For the MDU and IPU to support the recording in the service platform.

+For the MDU and IPU to support voice (audio) communication.

-Reference Point: IPU - ICU
+Reference Point: IPU – ICU

+The reference point Pc/Pc’ lies between IPU and ICU.
+It is used to:

+Deliver interaction signals directly between the IPU and the ICU (such as an RTSP request or response).

+Directly deliver media streams from IPU to ICU.

 Reference Point: ICU - CMU